Shaping the future of short breaks: Exploring new ideas and possibilities in short breaks provision

 Lunch & marketplace

-Trailblazer sessions B
+Breakout sessions B

 A choice of workshops showcasing diverse and innovative approaches to delivering personalised and sustainable short breaks, and the challenges that have been overcome.